 All young and fresh as the dawn of May

 There soundeth no laughter gay.”

 But it is the poem penned among the records of the burial of the famine generation that took my breath away.
 In it, Mary speaks of a profound hatred of Ireland’s oppressors, in a voice that could barely find a stronger voice during the Irish war for independence, the “Troubles,” or of any of the independence movements of our age.

-This is what I found among the records of my family’s community, a community whose fierce loyalty to their Irish homes is carved into many a gravestone that a family could afford.
+This is what I found among the records of my family’s community, a community whose fierce loyalty to their Irish homes is carved into the many gravestones still standin.

 At War, by Mary Locke

 Can’t we strike when our Country is stricken

 Can’t we slay when our Kindred are slain